pnijjar/google-calendar-helpers/README.md

 - Create an `API Key`.
 Give it an appropriate name ("RSS/Newsletter key").
 Set the restriction to be `IP Addresses`, and enter the IP address of the host that will be running the scripts.

+### Production

+- Copy `config.py.example` to `config.py` and customize it to your liking
+- Build the docker image with `docker build -t gcal-rss .`
+- Run the container and generate the files into a named volume: `docker run --rm -v gcal-rss-data:/data gcal-rss`

 Caveats
 -------